hpsaturn/easy-preferences/README.md

   X(KCOUNT, "KCOUNT", UNKNOWN)
 ```

-Possible directory structure for your preferences header:
+A possible directory structure for your preferences header could be:

 ```bash
 └── your_project